markallisongit/blog/content/posts/2024/cpu-hot-add-breaks-fulltext/index.md

 {{< image src="cpu-cold-add.jpg" caption="After a reboot" >}}

-No more access violations, and happy users.
+No more access violations, and happier users.